mgardos01/fun-image-compositor/README.md

 # fun-image-compositor
-Composites Image in a fun way.
+Composites images in a fun way.
 Powered by Rust + WASM